 Inside the control cabinet, switch one of the unit printed circuit boards from the manual override "Off" position to the bottom position, the default "Automatic" mode.
-Make sure the Pump Mode on the Unit touchscreens are in the Off position, see Figures 3A.2 and 3A.3.
-(See Figure A.15 for complete list of Screen Toolbar Descriptions).
+Navigate to the Units screen by pressing on either of the unit status boxes on the main screen, see Figure 3A.2.2.2 Make sure the unit mode on the display is "Off", see Figure 3A.2.2.3.

-Checkfor correct direction of rotation of each pump by pressing the "Rotation" button on touchscreen display (found in the Service section of the Unit touchscreens) and observing rotation.
-See Figure 3A.4.
-The Pump Mode for each compressor must be in the Off Position for the Rotation to function.
+Checkfor correct direction of rotation of each pump by pressing the "Rotate" button on touchscreen display (found in the Units Rotation section of the Service screen) and observing rotation.
+See Figure 3A.2.2.4.
+The mode for each compressor must be in the Off Position for the Rotation to function.

-Figure 3A.2 Touchscreen Controls
+Figure 3A.2.2.2 Touchscreen Controls

-Figure 3A.3 Unit Screen - Off Position
+Figure 3A.2.2.3 Units Screen - Off Position